Sukhoi Su-24: Syrian Civil War

 Starting in November 2012, 18 months after the start of the Syrian Civil War and four months after the beginning of air raids by fixed-wing SyAAF aircraft, Su-24 bombers were filmed attacking rebel positions.
-The SAF suffered its first Su-24 loss, an upgraded MK2 version, to an Igla surface-to-air missile on 28 November 2012 near the town of Darat Izza in the Aleppo Governorate.
+The SyAAF suffered its first Su-24 loss, an upgraded MK2 version, to an Igla surface-to-air missile on 28 November 2012 near the town of Darat Izza in the Aleppo Governorate.
 One of the crew members, Col. Ziad Daud Ali, was injured and filmed being taken to a rebel field hospital.

 Syrian Su-24s were reportedly involved in near-encounters with NATO warplanes.
 One such incident occurred in early September 2013, when Syrian Su-24s of the 819th Squadron (launched from Tiyas Military Airbase) flew low over the Mediterranean and approached the 14-mile air exclusion zone surrounding the British airbase in Akrotiri, Cyprus, then turned back before reaching the area after two RAF Eurofighter Typhoons were scrambled to intercept them along with two Turkish F-16s.
-The Su-24s were possibly testing the base's air defenses (and their reaction time) in preparation for a possible military strike by the U.S., the United Kingdom and France in the aftermath of the chemical weapons attack in Ghouta, Damascus allegedly committed by the Syrian government.
+The Su-24s were possibly testing the base's air defenses (and their reaction time) in preparation for a possible military strike by the U.S., the United Kingdom and France in the aftermath of the Ghouta chemical attack allegedly committed by the Syrian government.

 On 23 September 2014, a Syrian Su-24 was shot down by an Israeli Air Defense Command MIM-104D Patriot missile near Quneitra, after it had flown 800 m into Israeli controlled airspace over the occupied Golan Heights.
 The missile hit the aircraft after it had already re-entered Syrian air space.
 Both crew members ejected safely and landed in Syrian territory.

 On 18 March 2018, a SyAAF Su-24 was shot down by rebels in East Qalamoun, East of Damascus province; it fell into territory controlled by Syrian government forces.

 On 1 March 2020, two SyAAF Su-24MK2s were shot down by Turkish Air Force F-16s using air-to-air missiles over the Idlib province.
 All four pilots ejected safely.